Trivadis/plsql-cop-validators/README.md

 5. Run PL/SQL Cop with Custom Validator

-   Open a terminal window, change to the `TVDCC_HOME` directory and run the following command to all files in `$HOME/github/utPLSQL/source` with the custom validator `com.trivadis.tvdcc.validators.SQLInjection`:
+   Open a terminal window, change to the `TVDCC_HOME` directory and run the following command to all files in `$HOME/github/utPLSQL/source` with the custom validator `com.trivadis.tvdcc.validators.TrivadisGuidelines3Plus`:

    ```
-   ./tvdcc.sh path=$HOME/github/utPLSQL/source validator=com.trivadis.tvdcc.validators.SQLInjection
+   ./tvdcc.sh path=$HOME/github/utPLSQL/source validator=com.trivadis.tvdcc.validators.TrivadisGuidelines3Plus
    ```

    The `tvdcc_report.html` file contain the results.
 Here's an excerpt: